Timorese Democratic Union: Early history (1974–1975)

-During Indonesian occupation (1975–1999)
+While Timor Leste was part of Indonesia (1975–1999)

 One of the UDT's most senior leaders, Mário Viegas Carrascalão, sided with the Indonesian regime and served as the governor of Indonesia's 'Timor Timur province' between 1987 and 1992.
 His brother, João, however, led the UDT in exile in Portugal and Australia, later joining with Fretilin in a national unity movement called the National Council of Maubere Resistance (Conselho Nacional da Resistência Maubere, CNRM), later called the National Council of Timorese Resistance (Conselho Nacional de Resistência Timorense, CNRT), due to the disagreement between UDT and Fretilin for using the word "Maubere", as this could possibly divide the Timorese people into two.

 After the occupation by Indonesia, East Timorese from Fretilin and UDT living abroad founded a national resistance council in January 1988, headed by Xanana Gusmão (under the Nacional de Resistência Maubere or CNRM and under the National Council of Maubere Resistance or CNRT from 1998).
 The council served as an umbrella organisation to better coordinate the fight for freedom.
 Manuel Carrascalão later became spokesman for the CNRT.
 Mário Viegas Carrascalão was governor of East Timor during the Indonesian occupation from 1983 to 1992.
 He uncovered human rights violations by the Indonesians in East Timor.
 Mário later became chairman of the East Timor Social Democratic Party.